tomcur/CookieTokenAuth/README.md

 ```

 ## Validate Cookies
-Next, you probably want to validate user authentication of non-logged in users each request.
+Next, you probably want to validate user authentication of non-logged in users in all controllers (note: authentication is only attempted once per session).
 This makes sure that a user with a valid token cookie will be logged in.
-To do that, place something like the following in your `AppController->beforeFilter`.
-Note that you will also have to change the current identification you are doing (probably in `UsersController`).
+To do that, place something like the following in your `AppController`'s `beforeFilter`.
+Note that you will also have to change the current identification you are performing (probably in `UsersController`).
 See the next section.

 ```
 if(!$this->Auth->user())